-1. it reduces the liquidity cost the firm incurs, that is, $\frac{d\Pi(\beta)}{d\beta} < 0$ ;

-2. it reduces the value of the growth opportunity, that is, $\frac{d\Psi(\beta)}{d\beta} < 0$ .
+- 1. it reduces the firm's liquidity cost, that is, $\frac{d\Pi(\beta)}{d\beta} < 0$; - 2. it also reduces the firm's investment efficiency, that is, $\frac{d\Psi(\beta)}{d\beta} < 0$.

-Proposition 1 is proved by differentiating equation 2 and 3 with respect to $\beta$ .
+Proposition 1 is proved by differentiating eqn.
+4 and 5 with respect to β .
 Disclosure's first effect on the firm value is positive as more disclosure reduces the liquidity cost.
-This benefit of disclosure has been well established in the literature and is often labeled as "leveling the playing field".
-Disclosure reduces not only the chance that the speculator has an informational advantage (i.e., $1 - f\beta$ is lower) but also the magnitude of the informational advantage when it exists (i.e., $\frac{\gamma^{2}(\beta)}{2}\sigma{\mu}^{2}$ is lower).
+This benefit of disclosure has been well established in the literature and is often labeled as "leveling the playing field."8 Disclosure reduces not only the chance that the speculator has an informational advantage (i.e., $1 - f\beta$ is lower) but also the magnitude of the informational advantage when it exists (i.e., $\gamma^(\beta)$ is lower).
 As a result, higher disclosure level reduces adverse selection and enhances liquidity in the secondary market, which improves the firm value at date 1.
 The speculator's costly information acquisition redistributes wealth from some investors (and eventually from the firm) to the speculator and generates a negative externality on the firm, which motivates the preemptive disclosure.

 However, the reduction in private information acquisition, which saves the firm liquidity cost, compromises the firm's investment decisions, as suggested by Part 2 of Proposition 1.
-The firm's investment decisions are more efficient the more the firm knows about $\mu$ .
-In the case the firm does learn from stock price P (the last row in Table 1), the equilibrium informativeness of P, from the firm's perspective, is measured by the reduction of the firm's uncertainty about $\mu$ :
+The firm's investment decisions are more efficient the more the firm knows about μ .
+In Case 3 when the firm does learn from stock price P (the last row in Table 1), the equilibrium informativeness of P, from the firm's perspective, is measured by the reduction of the firm's uncertainty about μ :

-$$Var[\tilde{\mu}] - Var[\tilde{\mu}|P(x=\emptyset,y)] = \frac{\gamma^{2}(\beta)}{2}\sigma{\mu}^{2}.$$ (6)
+$$Var[\tilde{\mu}] - Var[\tilde{\mu}|P(x=z=\emptyset,y)] = (\gamma^(\beta))^2 \sigma{\mu}^2.$$ (8)

 Thus, price discovery is determined directly by the speculator's information acquisition decision.
-As disclosure lowers $\gamma^(\beta)$ , the stock price becomes less informative to the firm.
+As disclosure lowers $\gamma^(\beta)$, the stock price becomes less informative to the firm.
 When the firm looks into stock price for guidance on investment decisions, the more it has disclosed, the more it sees its own information and the less it learns from the stock price.
+As a result, higher disclosure level reduces the firm's price discovery in the secondary market and makes investment decision less efficient.